MIxS-MInAS/MIxS-MInAS.github.io/docs/schema/combinations.md

 # MInAS Combinations

-!!! warning

-    This can be considered a pre-alpha version, and has not been reviewed nor approved by the wider palaeogenomics community nor by the Genomics Standards Consortium.

-Our current proposal for ancient DNA specific metadata fields can be found on GitHub under the [dedicated repository](https://github.com/MIxS-MInAS/minas-combinations).
-The schema file is under `src/mixs/schema/`.

 !!! note "Viewing current combinations"

     The best way to view and test the current schema is via the [MInAS DataHarmonizer](https://www.mixs-minas.org/MInAS-DataHarmonizer/).